Welcome to our website.

-- The content of our website is for general information only.
-It is subject to change at any time.
+- The content of our website and our economic analysis is for general information only.

-- This website is provided “as is”.
-We do not give any warranty or guarantee as to the accuracy, timeliness, performance, completeness or suitability of any content on this website for any particular purpose.
-In particular, our content does not constitute investment or financial advice.
-We expressly exclude all liability for such content to the fullest extent permitted by law.
+- This website and our economic analysis is provided “as is”.
+We do not give any warranty or guarantee as to the accuracy, timeliness, performance, completeness or suitability of any content on this website or of any economic analysis however provided for any particular purpose.
+In particular, our content and our economic analysis may comprise the subjective views of our economist, is not investment or financial advice nor is it any guarantee or reassurance as to the expected results of any investment product or outcome.
+We expressly exclude all liability for such content and economic analysis to the fullest extent permitted by law.

-- Your use of this website and its content is entirely at your own risk.
+- Your use of this website and its content and our economic analysis is entirely at your own risk.

-- All intellectual property rights in this website and its content are owned by us or licensed to us.
-Reproduction of this is prohibited.
+- All intellectual property rights in this website and its content and our economic analysis are owned by us or licensed to us.
+Reproduction is prohibited.

-- All trademarks used or referred to on this website are the property of their respective owners.
+- All trademarks used or referred to on this website or in our economic analysis are the property of their respective owners.

-- All services provided via this website are subject to our Terms and Conditions unless otherwise stated.
+- All services provided by us including via this website are subject to our Terms and Conditions unless otherwise stated.

 - From time to time we may include links on this website to other websites These links are provided for your convenience.
 They do not signify that we endorse the other websites or that we have any responsibility for the content of any such other websites.